-The earliest explicit mention of infant “baptism” in the history of the church is from the African church father, Tertullian, who lived from about A.D.
-160 to about 220.
-He was born in Carthage, studied in Rome for a legal career and was converted to Christianity in about 195.
+The earliest explicit mention of infant “baptism” in the history of the church is from the African church father Tertullian, who lived from about AD 160 to about 220.
+He was born in Carthage, studied in Rome for a legal career, and was converted to Christianity in about 195.
 He was the first Christian theologian to write in Latin and exerted significant influence through his apologetic works.

 What we see here is that the first explicit witness to infant baptism does not assume that it is a given.
-In other words, at the turn of the third century it is not taken for granted, as it is 200 years later when St. Augustine addresses the matter.
+In other words, at the turn of the third century it is not taken for granted, as it is two hundred years later when St. Augustine addresses the matter.
 Tertullian speaks the way one would if the practice were in dispute, possibly as a more recent development.

-It is significant that in regard to the family of the Philippian jailer Luke reports in Acts 16:32, just before mentioning the baptism of the jailer’s household, “[Paul and Silas] spoke the word of the Lord to him together with all who were in his house.”
+It is significant that in regard to the family of the Philippian jailer Luke reports in Acts 16:32, just before mentioning the baptism of the jailer’s household, “And [Paul and Silas] spoke the word of the Lord to him together with all who were in his house.”
 This seems to be Luke’s way of saying that hearing and believing the word is a prerequisite to baptism.
-The whole household heard the word and the whole household was baptized.
+The whole household heard the word, and the whole household was baptized.

 In any case, there is no mention of infants in any of these three instances of household baptisms, and it is an argument from silence to say that there must have been small children.
 It would be like saying here at Bethlehem that a reference to Ross Anderson’s household or Don Brown’s or Dennis Smith’s or David Michael’s or David Livingston’s or dozens of others must include infants, which they don’t.